KrowFeather/KrowFeather/README.md

   KrowFeather here.

-  A Software Engineering student from YNU and 0th year postgraduate student of BIT majoring in AI.
+  A Software Engineering student from YNU and 0th year postgraduate of BIT majoring in AI.
 Focusing on something useless.

 + 💻 Opensource Contributor
 + 🎧 Electronic Music Producer
 + 🎮 Maybe Game Producer In The Future
-+ 🔭 Research Directions: GNN, LLM and Data Mining for Healthcare
++ 🔭 Research Directions: NLP, IR
 </div>

 Languages